SMAPPNYU/smapp-toolkit/README.md

 object.

 `list_for_values` is a list that contains as many lists as there are fields to match.
 Each of these lists (inside list_for_ values) is a list of the values you would like that field to match.
-So if you want the user.screen_name to match "obama" "hillary" or "lessig" then you would use:
+So if you want the user.screen_name to match 'obama' 'hillary' or 'lessig' then you would use:

 ```python
 list_of_fields = ['user.screen_name']